Skip navigation

 Symptoms

-As people develop hypothermia, their abilities to think and move are often lost slowly.
+As a person develops hypothermia, they slowly lose the ability to think and move.
 In fact, they may even be unaware that they need emergency treatment.
 Someone with hypothermia also is likely to have frostbite.

 The symptoms include: